joelgrimberg/fetch-macrumors-news/README.md

 TODO: Create a simple TUI
 TODO: Create a simple test for the TUI
-TODO: Create a simple CI/CD pipeline for the TUI
+✅ Create a simple CI/CD pipeline for the TUI